Find out more about Customer Support Software

 Customer Support Software For Enterprises

 Customer Support software is a critical asset for every large company, especially when designed as an innovative solution that can make the brand memorable, and convert business in an experience more interactive than completing transactions.
 One of the reasons why big companies are where they are is that they place customer relationships on top of their priorities, and build trust from the shopping cart all the way to the stock market.
 These systems reinforce the conventional communication channels and offer emerging ones, making it easy to connect with customers from every device and location, and embedding self-service to reduce the burden of the support teams.
-Inclusively, customer support apps maximize ticket deflection, track NPS, and reveal valuable data insights.
+Inclusively, customer support software tools maximize ticket deflection, track NPS, and reveal valuable data insights.

 - Freshdesk: A popular support solution designed to respond to the needs of businesses from all scales, with multi-channel capability and game mechanisms for increasing agent productivity.

 - Zendesk: One of the major cloud-hosted desks known by easy setup and even easier maintenance.
 Highly integral and packed with advanced features.

 - Samanage: Another great desk for small business and large organizations that can streamline customer support, mostly by collecting IT asset data and reporting on it.

 - Salesforce Service Cloud: Highly interactive desk with multiple communication channels, well-integrated with social media to improve customer retention rates.